Flipped non-associative polynomial rings and the Cayley-Dickson construction: Preliminaries

 \subsection{Non-associative Ore extensions}

-In \cite{NOR18}, Nystedt et al. noted that the product \eqref{eq:prod-ore} equips the additive group $R[X;\sigma,\delta]$ of generalized polynomials over any non-associative ring $R$ with a non-associative ring structure for any two additive maps $\sigma$ and $\delta$ on $R$ satisfying $\sigma(1)=1$ and $\delta(1)=0$.
-Hence, in order to define non-associative Ore extensions, they investigated how to adapt the axioms \ref{it:o1}, \ref{it:o2}, and \ref{it:o3} so that these rings would still correspond to the above generalized polynomial rings.
+In \cite{NOR18}, the authors noted that the product \eqref{eq:prod-ore} equips the additive group $R[X;\sigma,\delta]$ of ordinary generalized polynomials over any non-associative ring $R$ with a non-associative ring structure for any two additive maps $\sigma$ and $\delta$ on $R$ satisfying $\sigma(1)=1$ and $\delta(1)=0$.
+Hence, in order to define non-associative Ore extensions, they investigated how to adapt the axioms \ref{it:o3}, \ref{it:o1}, and \ref{it:o2} so that these rings would still correspond to the above generalized polynomial rings.
 They then suggested the following definition: